runtimeverification/rdao-smc/README.md

 ## Getting Help

-For inquiries or to report problems, feel free to report github issues or to contact us.
+Feel free to report GitHub issues or to contact us at: [contact@runtimeverification.com](contact@runtimeverification.com).